6jeanne6/6jeanne6/README.md

 ## 👋 Welcome there
-I'm Jeanne, I'm a curious and versatile software engineer student and have graduated with a Digital Marketing Master's degree in ESCE Business School.
+I'm Jeanne, I'm a curious and versatile software engineer student.

 Today I am looking for opportunities in cybersecurity to challenge my technical skills and my logical mindset.